IrinaBalanel/tick-tock-life/README.md

 # Tick-Tock Life

-This simple website highlights how much precious time a person spends on the website reading purposeless information instead of doing something meaningfull and usefull.
+This simple website highlights how much precious time a person spends on the website reading purposeless information instead of doing something meaningful and useful.